GDQuest/website/content/news/2019/11/make-your-first-godot-game-out/index.md

 categories = ["news"]
 date = 2019-11-17T14:34:50+01:00
 description = "We are done with our first beginner-friendly Godot 2D game development course.
 Learn to create a 2D game inspired by Mario, from start to finish.
-Available now." tags = ["gdquest", "kickstarter", "godot engine", "godot beginner course", "learn godot", "godot beginner tutorial"] title = "Create Your First 2D Game With Godot is out!"
+Available now." keywords = ["gdquest", "kickstarter", "godot engine", "godot beginner course", "learn godot", "godot beginner tutorial"] title = "Create Your First 2D Game With Godot is out!"

 [[resources]]